Resolving Sophos SD-RED 20 internet connectivity problems

 Troubleshooting network connections

-3. Capture packets at the WAN side:
+3. Capture packets on the WAN side:

-• tcpdump -i eth0 host and watch for ARP requests/replies.
+tcpdump -i eth0 host <ISP gateway>

-• expected: ARP replies from gateway MAC.
+Expected: ARP replies from the gateway MAC.

 If NAT is missing: